 Medicine was the first of the professions to require licensing.
 State laws on medical licensing outlined the "diagnosis" and "treatment" of human conditions in medicine.
 Any individual who wanted to diagnose or treat as part of the profession could be charged with "practicing medicine without a license."

-Medicine, like many other professions, is regulated at several different levels:
+Today, medicine, like many other professions, is regulated at several different levels:

 - Medical Schools must adhere to the standards of the American Association of Medical Colleges